near/docs/docs/tutorials/zero-to-hero.md

 Because blockchains are closed systems.
 Smart contracts can only interact with data that lives on the blockchain.
 They cannot natively interface with data in the external world.
 Thus an Oracle is necessary to connect the blockchain with the outside world.
 There are various types of [Oracles](https://cryptobriefing.com/what-is-blockchain-oracle/).
 We'll be implementing the most basic one - an Inbound Oracle that provides smart contracts with data from the external world.

-Once we've built the Oracle, we'll finish this tutorial with a real world example where we get the price of Bitcoin from CoinDesk, and then create a simple "Wager" contract that pays out the winner between two gamblers who have bet on the "over-under" price of Bitcoin.
+Once we've built the Oracle, we'll finish this tutorial with a real world example where we get the price of Bitcoin from CoinDesk and saves it to NEAR blockchain.

 **Tutorial Pre-requisites:**